ibm-cloud-docs/mas-ms/maintenance.md

 ## Upgrade Rules, Policy and Plans
 {: #upgrade-rules}

-Starting March 1st, 2024 all MAS-MS and MAS-Dedicated customers will receieve  MAS 8.1 1 upgrades.
-Customer will be assigned an initial date and time.
-Customers can request specfic upgrade times via case ticket [case ticket](https://support.ibm.com).
+Starting March 1st, 2024 all MAS-Dedicated and MAS-MS customers will receieve MAS 8.1 1 upgrade notifications.
+Customers will be assigned an upgrade date and time.
+Customers can also request specfic upgrade times via case ticket [case ticket](https://support.ibm.com).
 If you wish to upgrade to v8.1.1, submit a case ticket requesting the upgrade, along with the target environment URL(s).
 IBM SRE will then put you in a queue to receive the upgrade.

-It should be noted that IBM SRE will initially determine the date, start time and duration for the upgrade based on your environment(s), our available resources and the overall schedule.
+It should be noted that IBM SRE initially determines the date, start time and duration for the upgrade your environment(s), based on our available resources and the overall schedule.
 IBM SRE will then send you an upgrade notification with those details via the [Client Communications Center (CCC)](/docs/mas-ms?topic=mas-ms-client-communications-center).

-Shared Cluster customers are not allowed to defer or re-schedule the 8.11 upgrade.
+Shared Cluster customers are not allowed to defer or re-schedule the 8.11 upgrades.
 Dedicated Cluster custonmers can submit deferral date(s) for consideration.
+{: #note}

 Please also note the IBM SRE Change / Freeze period of December 16th, 2024 to January 2nd, 2025.
 MAS Upgrades will not be scheduled or performed during this timeframe.
+{: note}

 ## LA Fixes
 {: #lafixes}